-In this series of posts, we are considering the people in the story of Israel, why that generation of men that got out of Egypt could not consummate the dream of entering the promised land.
+Today, I want to help you discover your emotional level.
+In this series of posts, we are considering the people in the story of Israel, and why that generation of men that got out of Egypt could not consummate the dream of entering the promised land.
 And we discovered that one of the reasons was that the people of Israel did not let the Holy Spirit, the Almighty God, change their lives.

+Let’s go deeper into why emotional growth is important.
 You cannot grow beyond where your parents grew emotionally because they were your first models and instructors when you had to learn how to express your emotions and how to love.
-What I mean by this is that you cannot go beyond the emotional dynamics you learn in your family.
+I mean that you cannot go beyond the emotional dynamics you learn in your family.

 If you are struggling because you do not know how to solve your emotional issues, how to handle your emotions, or how to express your love for your wife and children, and you see that you have issues, maybe the problem is linked to the emotional dynamics you lived back in your childhood.
 If your parents were not helping you grow emotionally, you could be having problems handling your emotions and expressing your love for other people in the present.